ryans7/RWPDshiny/README.md

 # RWPDshiny
-This is an R Shiny app develop to analyze arrests by Wilmington Police Department
+This is an R Shiny app develop to analyze arrests by Wilmington Police Department.
+Run the following commands in R to view it: library(shiny) runGitHub( "RWPDshiny", "ryans7",ref="main")